 This section provides an overview of the typical steps that take place when an interface autoconfigures itself.
 Autoconfiguration is performed only on multicast-capable links and begins when a multicast-capable interface is enabled, e.g., during system startup.
 Nodes (both hosts and routers) begin the autoconfiguration process by generating a link-local address for the interface.
-A link-local address is formed by appending the interface's token to the wellknown link-local prefix.
+A link-local address is formed by appending the interface's identifier to the well-known link-local prefix.